 Concurrent with this process, a limited number of emerging Indianapolis-based muralists may be identified as “apprentices,” who will be provided with the opportunity to work with the commissioned “lead” artist on their project at the Arts Council’s expense.
 Artists interested in being considered for apprenticeships should so indicate in the online application form.
 Apprentices will be compensated separately from the lead artist’s fee.

-Artists who have submitted their information will be contacted if a match is made between the artist’s skill and the particulars of each portrait mural.
+Artists who have provided their information will be contacted if a match is made between the artist’s skill and the particulars of each portrait mural.
 Artists are encouraged to keep their information updated, and will be contacted periodically to provide new images and updated experience information.
+Although artists may not be contacted, rest assured that the entire current roster is reviewed for each opportunity as it becomes available.

 As artists are identified to provide design proposals, they will be informed as to the budget of the particular mural project they are invited to design for.
 Artist fees for Legends murals include compensation for artists’ engagements with the community, design work, installation, travel and lodging, and meals.
 Depending on the site, the artist may also be compensated to rent the necessary equipment to execute the mural.